 “For a week, we worked with street artists,” she explained.
 “Someone donated a lot of art supplies for us to work with.
 When we were going, we thought it was going to be for fifth graders and up but they have students who are age five and up and everyone joined in.”

 Alemian’s taught and worked together with the 17-year-old Herzfelder, who has dual citizenship, since he was eight.
-“After returning from that trip to Columbia, he started creating work inspired by the visit and wanted to do a mural project at home,” she said.
-“As he was doing it, he said, ‘Wouldn’t it be good to do a show of Columbian and American artists here?’”
+“After returning from that trip to Colombia, he started creating work inspired by the visit and wanted to do a mural project at home,” she said.
+“As he was doing it, he said, ‘Wouldn’t it be good to do a show of Colombian and American artists here?’”